walterhiggins/ScriptCraft/README.md

 Follow these steps to download and install ScriptCraft.

-1. Download the [scriptcraft.jar][dl] plugin and save it to the `plugins` directory and restart the server by typing `java -jar spigot.jar`.
+1. Download the [scriptcraft.jar][dl] plugin.
+Save it to the `plugins` directory.
+Restart the server by typing `java -jar spigot.jar`.
 2. At the server prompt type `js 1 + 1` and hit enter.
-The result `2` should be displayed.
+The result `"2"` should be displayed.

 Congratulations - you've just installed your Custom Minecraft Server and are ready to begin writing your first mod!